 Like goods are goods that are identical or similar to the subject goods and are sold in the exporter's domestic market.
 Identical goods are goods that are identical in all respects to the subject goods exported to Canada by having all the characteristics used to identify a model.
-For this normal value review, a good is identical when it has the same following six characteristics:
+For this investigation, a good is identical when it has the same following 18 characteristics: